isselab/HAnS-LSP/Userstudy/easelab-datasetsnake-HAnSLSP/README.md

 ### JAVA HOME SETTINGS

+Search for 'Edit the system environment variables'
 ![alt tag](./guide/system-Variables.png)
+click on 'Environment Variables'
 ![alt tag](./guide/Environment Variables.png)
+click 'new...' to create a new variable.
 ![alt tag](./guide/JAVA_Home.png)

-Make sure to use "PROGRA~1" instead of "Program Files" in the path
+Name the Variable 'JAVA_HOME' and add the path to your JDK 22+ as the value Make sure to use "PROGRA~1" instead of "Program Files" in the path
 ![alt tag](./guide/Variable_Value.png)